Anatoli-Grishenko/Astrophotography/Stories/The_Lost_Names_of_Stars.md

 (Preliminary **DRAFT**)

-Most of the stars known today have a name in any of the many catalogues of clestial bodies, names like HD 8890, HR 424, SAO 308, HIP 11767, or TYC 4628-237-1.
-Names, indeed, very little romantic for couple in love during a summer night.
+Most of the stars known today have a name in any of the many catalogues of clestial bodies like HD 8890, HR 424, SAO 308, HIP 11767, or TYC 4628-237-1.
+Names, indeed, very little romantic for a couple in love during a summer night.
 However, many of them, the most brightful ones, have other "more natural names" easier to remember.
 All of the names before refer to the same star, a very relevant star for astrophotographers, mainly those (almost all) with an equatorial mount.
 This particular star was named, since the middle ages, as "stella polaris" due be the fact that it was commonly used to point to the north terrestrial pole.
 We know it as Polaris.
 Way easier to remember.

 However there are other relevant stars that were very well knonwn in ancient times, as old as 3.000 years B.C., named [Sopdet](https://en.wikipedia.org/wiki/Sopdet) for the Egyptians, [𒀯𒆕𒋛𒁲(KAK.SI.SÁ)](https://xing.fmi.uni-jena.de/mediawiki/index.php/KAK.SI.SA2) for the Sumerians in Babylon, or [Tishtrya](https://www.iranicaonline.org/articles/tistrya-2/) for the Persians, or Σείριος (Seirios) for the greeks or [Sirius](./Sirius_Star.md) in modern astronomy, the brightest star in the sky.